Coronavirus and funerals: latest information and advice.

-- Sanitisation bottles are situated in reception, meeting rooms and staff areas (but not in public-only areas as they go missing).
+- Sanitisation bottles are situated in reception, meeting rooms and staff areas.

-- Wall mounted sanitisation dispensers will be situated in our public areas and near the entrance to the chapels when they can be obtained (and this notice will be updated as soon as they have been received and installed).
+- Wall mounted sanitisation dispensers are situated in our public areas and near the entrance to the chapels.

 - Posters illustrating recommended hand washing procedures are displayed in all toilets.

-- Regular additional cleaning is being carried out of the chapels and high contact areas including doors, face plates, door handles, taps, loo flush handles, reception counters, desk and table tops.
+- Regular additional cleaning is being carried out of the chapels between services and high contact areas including doors, face plates, door handles, taps, loo flush handles, reception counters, desk and table tops.

-We apologise for all these restrictions and curtailments to our usual services and facilities and are looking forward, as I'm sure we all are, to the time when we can get back to normal.
+We apologise for all these restrictions and curtailments to our usual services and facilities and are looking forward to the time when we can get back to normal.
 In the meantime, thank you for your support and cooperation.